 UCSF Department of Ophthalmology: Fellows spend approximately 3.5 days per week with UCSF cornea faculty for 6 months of the year.
 This is a very busy clinical and surgical service where fellows spend approximately 2 days per week in the OR and are exposed to the entire breadth of complex corneal surgery including DSAEK, DMEK, DALK, PKP, Boston Keratoprosthesis, limbal stem cell transplantation, sutured lenses, pterygium surgery and ocular surface tumors/lesions.
 Each attending on the cornea service has a different approach to corneal surgery which is an ideal learning environment.

-Kaiser Permanente: Fellows rotate with cornea specialists at Kaiser Redwood City, San Francisco, and Oakland.
+Kaiser Permanente: Fellows rotate with cornea specialists at Kaiser Redwood City, San Francisco, Santa Clara and Oakland.
 Fellows perform approximately 2 corneal transplants per week at Kaiser including DSAEK, DALK and PKP.
 This is an opportunity to practice outside of the academic setting and to see more routine cornea patients.

-Refractive experience: While there will be an opportunity to perform refractive surgery on the Beckman rotation, the majority of refractive surgery experience is gained during a 2-week intensive refractive course at the US Air Force base in San Antonio, Texas.
-Fellows receive intensive instruction in the use of various corneal imaging devices for refractive surgery screening, including the Orbscan and Pentacam, and typically perform 50-70 cases in the laser suite.
+Refractive Surgery: While there will be an opportunity to perform refractive surgery on the UCSF Department of Ophthalmology rotation, the majority of refractive surgery experience is gained during a 2-week intensive refractive course at the US Navy Refractive Surgery Program in San Diego, CA. Fellows receive intensive instruction in the use of various corneal imaging devices for refractive surgery screening and typically perform 40-50 cases in the laser suite.